AutomatedAlchemy/livestream_script_generator/README.md

 - **REST API**: Seamlessly distribute content to the Unity environment.
 - **Live Chat Scraper**: Integrate audience interactions by generating episodes based on livestream chat suggestions.

+## YouTube Livestream
+[Experience this project live!](https://www.youtube.com/channel/UCDc3yi2IjdiQ2VoVGDzeuqg) If the livestream is offline, you can explore my channel for previous livestreams saved as videos, showcasing the capabilities and potential of the project.

 ## Getting Started
 1. Clone the repository.
 2. Set up the Ollama docker container as described in the provided documentation.